ankushKun/commentkit/README.md

-# ThreadEngine Worker (Cloudflare Workers + D1)
+# CommentKit (Cloudflare Workers + D1)

-A TypeScript-based Cloudflare Workers implementation of ThreadEngine, using Hono as the web framework and D1 (SQLite) for persistence.
+A TypeScript-based Cloudflare Workers implementation of CommentKit, using Hono as the web framework and D1 (SQLite) for persistence.

 ## Prerequisites